lixin-zhan/lixin-zhan.github.io/_pages/about.md

 # 🔥 News

+- *2026.06*: &nbsp;🎉🎉 One paper is accepted by ESWA!
+Congrats to Ruiqi!
+- *2026.06*: &nbsp;🎉🎉 One paper is accepted by Computer Science and selected as the cover article!
+Congrats to Wenjie!
 - *2026.05*: &nbsp;🎉🎉 One paper is accepted by ICML!
 Congrats to Xinpeng!
 - *2026.05*: &nbsp;🎉🎉 One paper is accepted by IJCAI!
 Congrats to DongWang!
 - *2025.11*: &nbsp;🎉🎉 One paper is accepted by IEEE TITS!
 Congrats to Ruoli!